dentarg/auth0-blog/_posts/2017-06-21-an-introduction-to-crystal-lang.markdown

 	$ gcc -c sayhi.c -o sayhi.o

-Once we've got our object file, we can bind it from within our Crystal app.
+Using the `-o` flags allow us to create an Object filetype.
+Once we've got our Object file, we can bind it from within our Crystal app.
 Open up our `sayhi_c.cr` file, and have it reflect the following:

 ~~~ ruby
 require "./sayhi_c/*"